Kseniya Moustafaeva

-Kseniya Moustafaeva (born 8 June 1995 in Minsk, Belarus) is a French individual rhythmic gymnast of Belarusian origin.
+Kséniya Moustafaeva (born 8 June 1995 in Minsk, Belarus) is a French individual rhythmic gymnast of Belarusian origin.
 She is a 5-time French National all-around champion.

 Career

 Moustafaeva started gymnastics at 4 years of age.
 She and her mother, Svetlana moved to France in 2000.
 She has been member of the French national team since 2010.
 She won the silver in all-around in the 2011, 2012 French Nationals behind Delphine Ledoux.
 She competed at the 2012 London Olympics Test Event and finished 22nd, she did not qualify for the 2012 Olympics.

 In 2013, she competed in the World Cup and Grand Prix Series.
 She then competed at the 2013 European Championships.
 She won the bronze medal in all-around at the 2013 Mediterranean Games behind Greek gymnast Varvara Filiou.
 In the 2013 World Championships, Moustafaeva finished 12th in the All-around final.

 In 2014, she began the season competing at the 2014 Moscow Grand Prix finishing 19th in the all-around.
 She finished 10th in all-around at the 2014 Thiais Grand Prix and won her first Grand Prix medal, a bronze in ball.
 Moustafaeva then competed at the 2014 Stuttgart World Cup finishing 11th in all-around and 5th in ball final.
 She followed her next event at the 2014 Pesaro World Cup, where she finished 7th in all-around and qualified to all 4 event finals for the first time in her World Cup competitions.
 Moustafaeva then competed at the 2014 MTM International Tournament and won the all-around silver medal behind Katsiaryna Halkina.
 On 9–11 May Moustafaeva competed at the 2014 Corbeil-Essonnes World Cup and finished 10th in all-around, she qualified to 2 event finals and won her first World cup medal, a bronze medal in hoop.
 On 30 May - 1 June Moustafaeva competed at the 2014 Minsk World Cup and finished 5th in all-around behind Maria Titova, she qualified to 2 event finals (hoop, clubs).
 On 10–15 June Moustafaeva competed at the 2014 European Championships and finished 8th in all-around.
 At the 2014 World Cup Final in Kazan, Russia.
 Moustafaeva finished 6th in all-around with a total of 69.450 points behind Korea's Son Yeon-Jae.
 She qualified to 3 event finals.
 On 22–28 September Moustafaeva competed at the 2014 World Championships where she finished 11th in the all-around with a total of 67.890 points.
 She qualified to 1 event final finishing 8th in clubs.